TOMToolkit/tom_base/docs/customization/encrypted_model_fields.rst

 Encrypted Model Fields
 ======================

-If your ``custom_code`` or reusable app needs to store sensitive data TOM Toolkit provides a way to encrypt that data in the database.
+If your ``custom_code`` or reusable app needs to store sensitive data, TOM Toolkit provides a way to encrypt that data in the database.

 Examples of this type of sensitive data include passwords or API keys for external services that your TOM stores on the user's behalf.
-TOM Toolkit's Facility modules, for example, use the mechanism described here to store user-specific external-service credentials in a user profile model.
+TOM Toolkit's Facility modules, use the mechanism described here to store user-specific external-service credentials in a user profile model.
 Examples live in
 `tom_demoapp <https://github.com/TOMToolkit/tom_demoapp>`__ ,